2.5 Cross-border mobility programmes

 - Are qualified and able to do the activities expected of you

-- If you can provide a police clearance certificate or equivalent not more than 3 months old
+- Are of good character and good standing, e.g. you can provide a police clearance certificate or equivalent not more than 3 months old

-- Are cleared to work with children and vulnerable adults (if necessary for your role)
+- Are cleared to work with children and vulnerable adults (if necessary for your role), e.g. you can provide a child clearance certificate from An Garda Síochána (this can be obtained by your sponsor prior to your arrival in Ireland)

 - Have medical insurance from a company authorised by the Health Insurance Authority of Ireland to cover you for the duration of your stay.

 Please note that the above information is only some of the information about visas, and that this information may change.
-For the most complete and up to date information please visit the Immigration Service Delivery website.
+For the most complete and up to date information please visit the Irish Immigration Service's website.